 Heading to the car dealership just to look around isn’t a bad idea if you need a new car, right?
-Just because you look doesn’t mean you have to buy, right?
+After all, just because you look doesn’t mean you have to buy.
 Well, if you’re not concerned with price or the type of loan you wind up with, then this type of thinking is perfectly fine.
-If you’re price-conscious like the rest of us, on the other hand, and want to get the best deal on your new ride, you should do some homework before you hit the dealership.
+If you’re price-conscious, on the other hand, and want to get the best deal on your new ride, you should do some homework before you hit the dealership.

 Not only should you research the fair value of the vehicle you’re considering and shop around and negotiate to get the best price, you should also shop around for a loan.
-While shopping around for a car loan doesn’t sound nearly as fun as shopping for an actual car, it’s essential if you want to avoid getting ripped off.
+While shopping around for a car loan doesn’t sound nearly as fun as shopping for an actual car, it’s essential if you want to get a good deal.

 Check Your Personal Loan Rates